• Coming Soon

 But winter’s palette is not without warmth.
 The deep green of evergreens offers a striking contrast, their needles dusted with sparkling snow.
 The occasional bright red of a cardinal or the vibrant blue of a bluebird cuts through the monochrome, a lovely reminder of life enduring the cold.

 Winter’s artistry invites stillness and reflection.
-It challenges us to find beauty in the minimal, in the interplay of light and shadow, and in the quiet moments when the world seems to hold its breath.
+It challenges us to find beauty in the minimal, in the interplay of light and shadow, and in the subdued moments when the world seems to hold its breath.

 471820512_122130217892564084_4546654499087184681_n.jpg